 Gardening jobs for January

-It’s January, the beginning of a brand-new year and we often find ourselves reflecting on the year that we’ve had and what we want to do with the year ahead of us.
-For us gardeners that means stocking up on seeds, planning out what to plant when and trying to avoid any mistakes we made last year (it happens to the best of us).
+It’s January, the beginning of a brand-new year and we often find ourselves reflecting and planning for the year ahead of us.
+For us gardeners that means stocking up on seeds, planning what we want to plant and when and trying to avoid any mistakes we made last year.

 This time of year is great for general maintenance, planning and some good old pottering with a warm brew.

 Here are our top gardening jobs for January:

 - Keep an eye on your feathered friends at this time of year.
 The cold weather can dramatically reduce natural food resources for birds so putting out high-energy food can make all the difference.
 Access to water can also be difficult during freezing temperatures so try to remember to put out fresh clean water regularly and melt iced birdbaths with warm water.
 Now’s also a good time to put up bird boxes in sheltered spots in time for birds to make the most out of them in nesting season.

 - Bare-root shrubs, hedging and ornamental trees and fruit trees can be planted now as they’re dormant, as long as the ground isn’t frozen.